Walk 13 Bwlch y ffridd

 At the roundabout our walk goes straight ahead up Crescent Street, heading for the lovely Victorian terrace, Bryn Gardens, at the top of the hill.
 On the way up you will pass the slate-hung weavers’ cottages and if you look back you will get one of the best views of Newtown.

 At the top, turn right then first left at the footpath sign.
 Bear right at the beech hedge following the fence on your right.
 Follow the tarmac path up hill parallel with the backs of the houses, ignoring the stile and footpath sign on your left.
 At the road, Bryn Lane, turn left then turn right at the sign to Ffrydd Farm.
-Follow the farm lane (not the footpath sign) to cross the stream at the bottom of the hill.
+Follow the farm lane (not the footpath sign) to cross the stream at the bottom of the hill (SO 105 926).

 Turn immediately left at the fingerpost to follow the side of the stream to a gate.
 This path has mud on top of slate and can be slippery.
 Go through the gate and head for the white house ahead, Ffrydd Farm.
 Pass through an opening in the hedge with a redundant stile alongside.
 Carry on uphill and go through the farm gate, cross the farmyard to the left of the house and through a similar gate ahead.
 The dogs (and farmer) in this yard are friendly.
 Go straight ahead and through a pedestrian gate at the top of the field.

 Carry on uphill and go through the field gate in the hedge ahead of you.
 Keep walking straight up and over the hill to the gate and stile ahead.
 At the brow of the hill you will again see magnificent views all around.
-Follow the hedge on your left down to go through the gate and over the stream at the bottom.
-Continue up the hill to the right of the hedge and through the next pedestrian gate and head for the bungalow and the field gate and pedestrian gate in the hedge above.
-This will bring you out onto Penshwa Lane.
+Follow the hedge on your left down to go through the gate (SO 103 934) and over the stream at the bottom.
+Continue up the hill to the right of the hedge and through the next pedestrian gate.
+Head for the bungalow and the field gate and pedestrian gate in the hedge above.
+This will bring you out onto Penshwa Lane (SO 102 937).

-Turn left and just before the junction with Bryn Lane, cross the culvert and go through the pedestrian gate.
+Turn left and just before the junction with Bryn Lane (SO 096 934), cross the culvert and go through the pedestrian gate.
 Follow the hedge on your right, through a field gate and down to a bridge over a stream and a pedestrian gate.
 Follow the hedge on your left until you come to another pedestrian gate on your left.
-Go through this and follow the path through the wood to another gate which will bring you back out into a field.
+Go through this and follow the path through the wood to another gate (SO 932 947) which will bring you back out into a field.
 Turn left and continue down the field to another gate overlooking a stream.
-Cross the stream, head up the diagonal path to the field then head right, through 2 pedestrian gates on to a road.
-Turn left along the road, then right at a fingerpost over a bridge and gate.
-Turn left and follow the hedge on your left up to the top of the hill and through the pedestrian gate on to the road.
-Turn right until you come to a field gate on the left with a dirt road leading towards a house.
-At the top turn right at the conifers.
-Follow the track up passing around the barn on the left and turn immediately right up the lane.
-Go through the open gate and continue up over the ridge and head down through the gate into the next field.
-Carry straight on up the hill, over the ridge and through the field gate.
-Bear left to the corner of the field to a stile and on to the paved drive.
+Cross the stream, head up the diagonal path to the field then head right, through 2 pedestrian gates on to a road (SO 092 930).

-A little way down this road is a sign for the Rhydyfelin Baptist Church.
+A little way down this road is a sign for the Rhydyfelin Baptist Church (SO 084 930).
 Turn left down the drive, past the church on your right, through a pedestrian gate and up a path through the wood.
-Continue up the hill to a stile and follow the track through 3 gates then follow the hedge on your left, through another gate then bear left to a pedestrian gate in the fence.
-Cross this field to a pedestrian gate and cross the road (Beehive Lane) to another gate.
+Continue up the hill to a stile and follow the track through 3 gates then follow the hedge on your left, through another gate (SO 089 924).
+Bear left to a pedestrian gate in the fence.
+Go through the gate, cross the field and go through a pedestrian gate onto the road.
+Cross the road (Beehive Lane) and through another gate.
 Go down the hill and up again heading for the tall tree on the skyline, passing through 4 more gates.
 From the tree, bear left through a series of gates visible in the hedges ahead.

-At the entrance to the beech wood is another gate, go through the wood and out through a gate at the bottom of the wood and cross the road and down the narrow footpath.
+At the entrance to the beech wood is another gate, go through the wood and out through a gate at the bottom of the wood.
+Cross the road and down the narrow footpath.
 This brings you out on Milford Road.
 Turn left and at the roundabout turn right over the Long Bridge into Broad Street.
 Walk down Broad Street to return to the Town Clock.More Walks